FC Girondins de Bordeaux: Into the 2000s

+COVID-19 financial crisis

-On 23 April 2021, citing decreased revenue due to the COVID-19 pandemic and loss of income when Mediapro, TV rights holder, went bankrupt and missed payments last year, the club was placed in administration when American owners King Street stated they would no longer support the club financially.
-On 22 June 2021, Bordeaux announced that Gérard López acquired the club.
-In the 2021–22 Ligue 1, Bordeaux finished last in the league table and were relegated to the Ligue 2, for the first time since the 1990–91 season, when they were administratively relegated due to financial difficulties.
+On 23 April 2021, the club cited a decreased revenue due to the COVID-19 pandemic.
+Also, there was the loss of income of Mediapro, the TV rights holder who went bankrupt after missed payments the year prior.
+The club was placed in administration when the American owners, King Street stated they would no longer support the club financially.
+On 22 June 2021, Girondins de Bordeaux announced that Gérard López acquired the club.

+For the first time since the 1990–91 season, Bordeaux finished last in the 2021–22 Ligue 1 season and were relegated to the Ligue 2.
+That was when the club were administratively relegated as a consequence of financial difficulties.
 On 14 June 2022, the DNCG administratively relegated Bordeaux to the Championnat National due to financial issues.
-The club confirmed it will appeal the decision, citing it as 'brutal'.
-On 27 July 2022, Bordeaux won its appeal and was officially maintained in Ligue 2 for the 2022–23 season.
+The club confirmed it would appeal the decision, citing it as 'brutal'.
+On 27 July 2022, Bordeaux won its appeal and was officially reinstated in Ligue 2 for the 2022–23 season.

+Financial administration

+At the end of the 2023–24 season, Bordeaux was again administratively relegated to the Championnat National.
+Although the club had initially appealed the decision, it later withdrew the appeal.